lukewiebe/rss-to-email/readme.md

 # RSS to Email

+Hello!
+This is my first ever Python project.
+It's mostly an excuse to learn Python, but it's also something I want to use.

 This will become an automated daily digest that will email me new articles from my rss feeds.

 ## Current State